-Have you ever noticed about the processing done at the server each time you check your mail.
+Have you ever noticed about the processing done at the server each time you check your email.

 When you buy some products online and pay for it sitting at your home.

-Think about the synchronisation in the traffic lights of the whole city next time you stop there.
+Think about the synchronization in the traffic lights of the whole city next time you stop there.

 When you enjoy animation movie give a thought about the software and techniques used to make them.